 Search intent analysis is a key step for a successful SEO strategy.
-It makes it possible to understand precisely what the user expects when they type a keyword on Google: do they want to buy, compare, or simply get information?
+It makes it possible to understand precisely what the user experiences when they type a keyword on Google: do they want to buy, compare, or simply get information?

 By combining this analysis with an estimate of the SEO difficulty and the profile of the competitors in place, you get a clear road map.